amarrocc/arte-profiler/README.md

     This will install all dependencies specified in `pyproject.toml`.

-    **Note**: If you face issues with `pyvips`, ensure your system’s libvips is installed and up to date.

 ## Command-Line Usage

 After installation, a script named `arte-profiler` will be available in your environment.
 You can run: